joelparkerhenderson/git-commit-message/README.md

 * Right: Add feature
 * Wrong: add feature

-Do not end the title with a period:
+Do not end the title with a period.

 * Right: Add feature
 * Wrong: Add feature.